SophMC/notechain/README.md

 ##### SQL

-- `LIKE` is a powerful, similar to grep.
+- `LIKE` is powerful, similar to grep.
   `SELECT first, city`
   `FROM empinfo`
   `WHERE first LIKE 'Er%';`  select from rows first and city in tabel empinfo where the first two letters are Er.